zhxie/ikago/README.md

 `-gateway address`: (Optional) Gateway address.
 If this value is not set, the first gateway address in the routing table will be used.

-`-mode`: (Optional) Mode, can be `faketcp`, `tcp`.
+`-mode mode`: (Optional) Mode, can be `faketcp`, `tcp`.
 Default as `tcp`.
 This option needs to be set consistently between the client and the server.
 You may have to configure your firewall by using `-rule` or follow the [troubleshoot](https://github.com/zhxie/ikago#troubleshoot) below in some modes.

 `-method method`: (Optional) Method of encryption, can be `plain`, `aes-128-gcm`, `aes-192-gcm`, `aes-256-gcm`, `chacha20-poly1305` or `xchacha20-poly1305`.
 Default as `plain`.
 This option needs to be set consistently between the client and the server.
 For more about encryption, please refer to the [development documentation](/dev.md).